Greece Moments Greece Moments

 Panagia Kalolivadiani

-Always along the panoramic ridge, the main road leads south.
-To the left and right of it, numerous terraced fields stretch across the hilly country, which are characterized by “Kelia”, the dry stone walls of Kythnos, are separated from each other.
-In the past, intensive agriculture was practiced here, especially the cultivation of barley has a long tradition on Kythnos.
+The main road always runs along the panoramic ridge heading south.
+To its left and right, numerous terraced fields stretch across the hilly landscape, separated from each other by “Kelia”, the dry stone walls of Kythnos.
+In the past, intensive agriculture was practiced here, and the cultivation of barley in particular has a long tradition on Kythnos.

-💡 Golden Fields of Kythnos: Up to 650,000 tons of barley were still produced annually on the island at the beginning of the 20th century, and the small hamlets of Agios Stefanos, Lefkes & Co. once served as loading ports.
+💡 Golden Fields of Kythnos: At the beginning of the 20th century, up to 650,000 tons of barley were still produced annually on the island, and the small hamlets of Agios Stefanos, Lefkes & Co. once served as loading ports.
 The Greek brewery Fix was the main buyer of Kythnos’ barley.
-Since the 2nd World War, production has declined sharply, in the 1970s only 200 tons were exported.
-The numerous windmills that once ground the many grains have since fallen into disrepair.
-Today, there are only a few grain fields left, whose ears sway in the strong wind and shine like gold in the evening sun.
+Since World War II, production has declined sharply — by the 1970s, only 200 tons were being exported.
+The many windmills that once ground the grain have since fallen into disrepair.
+Today, only a few grain fields remain, their ears swaying in the strong wind and shining like gold in the evening sun.

 Kythnos Esel Getreide Felder Bier

-After leaving Dryopida behind, after a few minutes you will see Kanala with its pine forest on a striking headland by the sea.
-The charming village is both a holiday resort and a pilgrimage centre, the main church is considered the most important pilgrimage site on Kythnos, and a real summer village has developed around it in recent decades.
+After leaving Dryopida behind, within a few minutes you’ll spot Kanala with its pine forest on a striking headland by the sea.
+This charming village is both a holiday resort and a pilgrimage centre — its main church is considered the most important pilgrimage site on Kythnos, and a lively summer village has developed around it over recent decades.

 Insel Kythnos Kanala Urlaub Tipps Kykladen